 The Written Objection Requirement

 Formal testacy proceedings are designed to resolve disputes about whether a will is valid.
-When someone believes the will should not be probated, Arizona law requires them to state that position clearly and in writing.
+When someone believes the will should not be probated, the law requires them to state that position clearly and in writing.

 Any party to a formal proceeding who opposes the probate of a will for any reason shall state in his pleadings his objections to probate of the will.